-Unit 2 - Linear motions and waves: Students describe linear motion in terms of position and time data, and examine the relationships between force, momentum and energy for interactions in one dimension.
-Students investigate common wave phenomena, including waves on springs, water, sound and earthquake waves.
+• Unit 1 - Motion, forces and energy: Students develop an understanding of motion, forces and mechanical and thermal energy, which can be used to describe, explain and predict a wide range of phenomena.
+Students describe linear motion in terms of position and time data, and examine the relationships between force, momentum and energy for interactions in one dimension.

-Contexts investigated in this unit include technologies such as accelerometers, motion detectors, GPS, energy conversion buoys, music, hearing aids, echo locators and related areas such as sports science, car and road safety, acoustic design, noise pollution, seismology, bridge and building design.
+Contexts that may be investigated in this unit include technologies, such as accelerometers and motion detectors, and related areas of science and engineering, such as sports science and car and road safety.